To4s/Hack_10-8-24-11-8-24/README.md

 - News update
 - ML model to filter out only disaster related news
 - Display what are the Do’s and Don'ts in response to an occurrence of a disaster
-- Chatbot which will redirect to relevant authorities
 - Map showing possible help closest to the person